Create and edit scenes

 Each scene is created by default with a physical sky or a skydome (you can switch between them).
 This light can not be selected from the Scene Graph.
 To display its properties you need to click on the sky itself in the viewport.
+See lights: physical sky.

-Push the delete key (Del) to delete the selected nodes.
+Press del to delete the selected nodes.

-Duplicating objects in a scene
+Duplicating nodes in a scene

 - Select the nodes you wish to duplicate

 - Press ctrl + c (copy) followed by ctrl + v (paste).